dptcs/simple-rest-py/README.md

 Run [Bootstrap TF Backend Config](https://github.com/dptcs/simple-rest-py/actions/workflows/bootstrap-backend-config.yml) to create an Azure Storage account and a blob container to store terraform state files.
 The GHA will set the necessary configuration for the next steps as well.
-> :note: Run it only from a clean slate otherwise it will create another storage account as this run is not storing its state.
+> :warning: Run it only from a clean slate otherwise it will create another storage account as this run is not storing its state.

 ## Provision the infrastructure